Dissertation and Honours Project guide

 If you are starting your dissertation or honours project this guide is for you.
 It aims to provide answers to common Library related questions and will help you to plan, find and use key resources.
 Subject related help is available from your relevant Library subject guide.

-If you need help planning your search strategy watch our short video: Planning a Structured Literature Search.
+If you need help planning your search strategy watch our short video Planning a structured literature search: video 1.

 Subject databases allow you to carry out a strategic search for journal articles.
 You can search using a combination of search terms, filter and narrow results (by date or subject area for example) and save your searches.
 There is some overlap between the databases but every database also has unique content.
 Help guides are available within the Discover record for individual databases.